Bookmark the best mineral sunscreens for that ultimate sun protection

 Image: Courtesy Nordstrom

-With broad spectrum SPF 45, the Murad Protect and Correct Serum is a two-in-one formula that combines the benefits of sunscreen and a brightening serum.
+With broad-spectrum SPF 45, the Murad Protect and Correct Serum is a two-in-one formula that combines the benefits of sunscreen and brightening serum.
 While its application is sheer with a satin-smooth texture, it has an invisible finish that is non-greasy and without any white cast.
 Additionally, its UV light-reflecting carotenoid technology enhances the skin’s radiance while the beetroot extract provides hydration.

 Image: Courtesy Look Fantastic